 Reducing any potential negative impacts of our operations and activities on local cultures and providing opportunities within the local community in terms of employment and other economic activities.
-Employees are not exploited and are provided with opportunities for career growth and development and we conduct business in an ethical manner, taking potential impacts on all our stakeholders into account iii.
+Employees are not exploited and are provided with opportunities for career growth and development and we conduct business in an ethical manner, taking potential impacts on all our stakeholders into account.
+Wherever possible, we promote local Maldivian culture to our guests to enhance their experience and promote cultural understanding iii.
 Quality iv.
-Health & Safety v.
-Promotion and Awareness Raising
+Health & Safety